Woerlitzer's Gold Rayflower

 Beautiful green foliage with red veins on purple stems alone make this cultivar worth growing; tall heads of golden flowers crown this visually interesting foliage and provide excellent contrast

 Woerlitzer's Gold Rayflower features bold panicles of gold daisy flowers at the ends of the stems from late summer to early fall.
 Its attractive large serrated round leaves remain green in color with curious deep purple undersides throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.